TonySkorik/chronograph/README.md

 You can set up the chronograph to issue standardised or custom message when the operation is running longer than some set amount of time.

-To do so use either of the `WithLongRunningOperationReport` method overloads.
+To do so use either of the `WithLongRunningOperationReport` builder method overloads.

 ```csharp
 Chronograph WithLongRunningOperationReport(